-The VA loan application involves a number of elements that aren't required in a standard conventional mortgage, which makes it important to find lenders that specialize in handling VA loans and prioritize customer satisfaction.
-If you prefer start your VA loan search based on the quality of service rather than cheapest rate, consider the lenders below.
+The VA loan application involves a number of elements that aren't required in a standard conventional mortgage, which makes it important to find lenders who specialize in handling VA loans and prioritizing customer satisfaction.
+If you prefer to start your VA loan search based on the quality of service provided rather than the cheapest rates, consider checking out the lenders below.

 Best VA Lenders by Customer Satisfaction

 The lender ratings provided by the J.D.
 Power Primary Mortgage Origination Satisfaction Study are based on customer responses about factors like the application process, product choices, and loan closing.
 How different lenders handle application requirements, what special options they offer, and how long the funding process takes are questions that often get overlooked in favor of comparing interest rates and APRs.
 It helps to bear these issues in mind when speaking with a loan officer for the first time.

 The mortgage rates above may change on a regular basis and rely on specific assumptions about the number of discount points or origination fees paid on the VA loan.
 However, each of these lenders has an established reputation for delivering above-average customer service in a crowded industry.
 Aside from Veterans United, all of these lenders also offer other products such as checking accounts and credit cards, making them a convenient all-in-one financial solution for veterans or active-duty families.